Washington Needs a Commission on Boys and Men

 To every one of you who helped us in ways big and small to advocate to our elected representatives about this legislation, THANK YOU.
 It was a tremendous team effort, and I’m very encouraged by the tangible progress made.
 That progress has come in the form of:

-- more legislators sponsoring the bill (14 in total by this point — 7 Democrats and 7 Republicans, 7 women and 7 men)
+• more legislators sponsoring the bill (14 in total by this point — 7 Democrats and 7 Republicans, 8 women and 6 men)

-- more nonprofit organizations and labor unions endorsing it
+• more nonprofit organizations and labor unions endorsing it

-- more media outlets covering it
+• more media outlets covering it

-- more relationships established between WIBM and community leaders
+• more relationships established between WIBM and community leaders

-- more names added to WIBM’s database of people willing to help advocate
+• more names added to WIBM’s database of people willing to help advocate

-- more engagement from people who don’t typically participate in political advocacy
+• more engagement from people who don’t typically participate in political advocacy

-- more subscribers to our email list
+• more subscribers to our email list

 Rep. Doglio speaks about boys and men at town hall event

 Senator Sam Hunt (D-Olympia) was one of the three legislators participating in the town hall.
-We hoped he would respond to the question, given that he is the one senator who had authority to allow or to not allow a public hearing on the commission on boys and men bill.
+We hoped he would respond to the question, given that he is the senator who had authority to allow or to not allow a public hearing on the commission on boys and men bill.
 (He chairs the Senate State Government and Elections Committee.)
-For whatever reason, he did not respond to the question, and Rep. Doglio did.
+For whatever reason, he did not respond to the question, but Rep. Doglio did.

 Reasons for hope